 Can International Students Stay in Belgium After Graduation?

-International graduates are generally allowed to stay in Belgium, but a few conditions depend on nationality, purpose, and length of stay.
-EU/EEA and Swiss nationals only need a passport or identity card.
-Non-EU citizens need a visa, work permit, and valid residence status.
-You can apply for a work permit from regional employment agencies.
+International graduates may be able to stay in Belgium after graduation, but the conditions depend on nationality, purpose, and length of stay.
+EU/EEA and Swiss nationals generally have simpler residence rules.
+Non-EU citizens may need a visa, work authorization, and valid residence status, depending on their situation and job offer.

 Belgium’s central location in Europe and many English-taught programs make it ideal for international students interested in pursuing a degree abroad.
-It is home to world-renowned institutions that offer high-quality education and research prospects, increasing their career opportunities in the future.
-So, if you want to learn a program in this country, consider the universities listed above and start your educational journey as soon as possible!
+It is home to internationally recognized institutions that offer high-quality education and research prospects, increasing students’ career opportunities in the future.
+So, if you want to study a degree program in this country, consider the universities listed above and start your educational journey as soon as possible!

 We hope this article on the top universities in Belgium for international students was helpful.
 Also, if you want to learn more information like this, make sure to check out the Belgium Page and Available Programs in Europe for International Students!